 Five minutes in a bustling café in downtown Manhattan is enough to make any writer put down their pen in frustration, but for those who know where to look the city and its neighboring islands can become a soothing sanctuary.
-Here are four spots recommended by New York City-based writers to help any scribe or general seeker of peace on their quest for concentration.
+Here are three spots recommended by New York City-based writers to help any scribe or general seeker of peace on their quest for concentration.

 Who: Farryn Weiner, former Jetsetter editor and current global director of digital & social communications at Michael Kors

 Where: Montauk, Long Island, montaukchamber.com

 Why: For a weekend-long escape, Farryn loves “the quiet charm of Montauk.
 It’s got a chill, surf culture, balmy beaches, the best lobster rolls south of Maine and two hot-spots in case I feel like taking a break from blogging.
 Surf Lodge is an ideal spot for writing by day, and mingling by night.”

 How to get there: Take the Long Island Rail Road to Montauk.
 Consult oM’s public transit guide to Long Island.